Utilization and safety of medications during pregnancy

 - Methodical work, inter alia, the development of algorithms for the valid detection of pregnancies as well as the correct estimation of the start of gestation,

-- The description drug utilization before, during and after pregnancy, also compared to non - pregnant women as well as
+- The description of drug utilization before, during and after pregnancy, also compared to women who are not pregnant

 - The investigation of the (long-term) safety of individual drugs or classes of active substances during pregnancy